No time? My pick for the best curling iron for fine hair is the BaByliss Pro Porcelain Ceramic Curling Iron.

 The iron heats up pretty quickly, but if you want a super quick heat up, there’s a Turbo heat boost option.

-You can also use this iron internationally as it is dual voltage (120/240V).
+You can also use this iron internationally as it is dual voltage (120/240V), plus it comes in a clipless version if you prefer a wand style iron.

 - Extra ceramic coating around the barrel to protect hair